hawkinsw/api_intro/docs/README.md

 import got from 'got'
 ```

-This static import **declaration** is just like a variable declaration (that we discussed above) insofar as it introduces a name so that we can use it.
-In this case, however, the name that we introduced, `got`, is used to access the reuseable functionality provided by the got library.
+This static import *declaration* is just like a variable declaration (that we discussed above) insofar as it introduces a name to the program that we can use for a particular purpose.
+In this case, however, the name that we introduced, `got`, is used to access the reusable functionality provided by the got library.

 There are a number of objects that the got library *exports*, makes available to developers who import it.
-One of those is called the default export.
+One of those is called the *default export*.
 In the static import declaration above we have imported the default export from got.
 We have given it the *local* name `got`.
 When we want to use the library's default functionality we will use the name `got`.
-The name of the functionality in the original code matters not -- we use `got`.
+The name given by the original developer of the functionality matters not -- we can reference it in our code using `got`.

 In the case of the got library, the default exported object is a function!
-Because it's a function, we can call that function just like we called `socialMediaEndpointGenerator`.
+Because it's a function, we can call that function just we call any other function.
+In particular, we can call it like we called `socialMediaEndpointGenerator`.

-> Note: You are about to see two new keywords (`await` and `async`) that are part of the JavaScript language that make it possible to write *asynchronous* operations, operations that can occur at the same time as other operations without interfering.
+> Note: You are about to see two new keywords (`await` and `async`) that are included in the JavaScript language to make it possible to write *asynchronous* programs, programs that can contain operations that can occur at the same time as other operations without interfering.
 Writing asynchronous JavaScript is an advanced topic that will not be covered in this tutorial.
 For now, believe what we describe here and then study up on asynchronicity as you advance toward an expert-level understanding of JavaScript!

 Without additional delay, let's get to work actually writing the function that is going to call the GitHub API.
-We will call the function `invokeSocialMediaAPI`:
+We will name the function `invokeSocialMediaAPI`:

 ```JavaScript
 function invokeSocialMediaAPI() {